yangwenmai/learning-javascript/archive/async-patterns-in-js.md

 ## Thunks

 If you have worked with React, you've most probably heard of this bizarre name.
 There's a library called redux thunk in the React eco system.
-As a matter of fact, redux thunk implements the same logic as the pattern I'm going to explore.
+As a matter of fact, redux thunk implements the same logic as the pattern I'm about to explore.

 I'll first steal some contents from the redux thunk docs: